Calculation

 All Identified Peaks

-Only peaks identified in the calibration file will be displayed.
+Only the peaks identified in the calibration file will be displayed.

 All Peaks in Calibration

-All peaks from the calibration file will be displayed regardless of how many peaks the chromatogram contains and how many were identified.
-This is known as the fixed table format as is made by the number of peaks in a calibrated file.
+All peaks from the calibration file will be displayed regardless of how many peaks the chromatogram contains and which of them are identified.
+This is known as the fixed table format as its size is given by the number of peaks in the calibration file.

 Scale

-Auxiliary calculation parameters.
-To utilize these, do not forget to select the Use Scale Factor checkbox.
+Auxiliary calculation parameters section.
+To utilize these options, the Use Scale Factor checkbox must be checked.

 Note:

-When the Calculation item is set to Uncal, this section will be inactive (dimmed).
+When the Calculations item is set to Uncal, this section will be inactive (disabled).

 Use Scale Factor

-Permits the use of Scale Factor Units and Units After Scaling parameters.
+Permits the use of Scale Factor and Units parameters.

 Scale Factor